-We create spaces to challenge the racism that affects young people and their communities; building collective resistance and solidarity.
+We create spaces for young people to feel supported, validated and celebrated, while also working to challenge the racism that affects young people and their communities; building collective resistance and solidarity.

 We work across the communities of Greater Manchester, and are led by a small, part-time team.

 Hold space where young people’s identities and experiences are seen, heard and validated

 Center joy and celebration of our identities, cultures and histories